nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

 resort to manual or ad-hoc testing during development, instead of relying on the test suite.

-## Determinism
+## Reproducibility

+Test results must also be **reproducible** in order to reliably provide the desired confidence for developers.
+By this, I mean that once a test succeeds, it should reliably continue succeeding until something meaningful changes, and if a test fails, it should be easy to reliably reproduce the failure.

-Tests must also be deterministic in order to reliably provide the desired confidence for developers.
-For a CI regression-testing suite to be viable, tests must not fail randomly, since otherwise the compounding effects of random failures makes it impossible to keep the build "green", ruining the feedback value of CI.
-Similarly, if developers learn that tests sometimes fail at random, they will stop trusting the test suite as an arbiter of safety, resulting in CI being a source of make-work more than a source of confidence.
+Both properties are essential for a CI regression-testing suite to be viable.
+Once tests pass and are merged, they must not fail randomly;
+otherwise, the compounding effects of random failures makes it impossible to ever keep the build "green", ruining the feedback value of CI.
+On the flip side, if a test fails during development or in a pre-merge push, it must be easy to reproduce that failure to allow a developer to debug and fix the issue quickly and with confidence that the issue has been resolved.

 # Where Property-Based Fuzzing Falls Short